-Graduate students who receive a term GPA below 3.0 or who receive a grade lower than "B" in a course or courses where a grade of "B" is required will be placed on academic probation.
-Graduate students placed on academic probation must earn a term GPA of 3.0 or higher during the subsequent term and/or receive a grade of "B" or above when repeating a course where a grade of "B" or above is required by the end of the next full term in which they are enrolled or when the required course to be repeated is offered.
+Graduate students whose cumulative grade point average falls below 3.0 or who receive a grade lower than "B" in a course or courses where a grade of "B" is required will be placed on academic probation.
+Graduate students must improve their GPA to 3.0 and/or receive a grade of "B" or above when repeating a course where a grade of "B" or above is required by the end of the next full term in which they are enrolled.
 An additional probationary term may be granted at the discretion of the Dean of Graduate Studies.
 If a student fails to meet the conditions of academic probation he/she is subject to dismissal.
-Students with a cumulative GPA of below 3.0 or who fail a graduate course may be dismissed from the College.